-Provost Holloway specializes on post-emancipation United States history with a focus on social and intellectual history.
+Provost Holloway is Professor of History and African American Studies.
+He specializes on post-emancipation United States history with a focus on social and intellectual history.
 He is the author of Confronting the Veil: Abram Harris Jr., E. Franklin Frazier, and Ralph Bunche, 1919-1941 (2002) and Jim Crow Wisdom: Memory and Identity in Black America Since 1940 (2013), both published by the University of North Carolina Press.
 He edited Ralph Bunche’s A Brief and Tentative Analysis of Negro Leadership (NYU Press, 2005) and co-edited Black Scholars on the Line: Race, Social Science, and American Thought in the 20th Century (Notre Dame University Press, 2007).
-He wrote an introduction for the 2015 edition of W.E.B.
-Du Bois’s Souls of Black Folk, published by Yale University Press, is under contract with Oxford University Press for a survey tentatively titled The Cause of Freedom: An Introduction to African American History, and is currently working on a new book, A History of Absence: Race and the Making of the Modern World.
+He wrote the introduction for the 2015 edition of W.E.B.
+Du Bois’s Souls of Black Folk, (Yale University Press), has submitted a survey tentatively titled The Cause of Freedom: A Concise History of the African American Past for Oxford University Press, and is working on a new book, A History of Absence: Race and the Making of the Modern World.

 Before moving to Northwestern, Holloway was the Dean of Yale College and Edmund S. Morgan Professor of African American Studies, History, and American Studies at Yale University.